 This facility includes a conveniently located, well equipped surgery room used for preparing the animals for MR exams and a wide assortment of supporting equipment, i.e. anesthesia machines, MR compatible vital signs monitors (SA Instruments), infusion pumps (Harvard), heating pads, etc. A variety of perishable supplies used in animal preparation are also provided by the facility.

-Role: Lab Manager, MRI/MRS Sub-Core, Small Animal Imaging Facility
+Role: Technical Director, MRI/MRS Sub-Core, Small Animal Imaging Facility

 Role: Director, Laboratory for NMR Spectroscopy of Cellular Metabolism

 "4.7 Tesla 50 cm horizontal bore MR System: (Small Animal Imaging Lab 1st Floor of SCTR) equipped with 30 cm ID 3 gauss/cm and a 12 cm ID 25 gauss/cm gradient tube and interfaced to an Agilent DirectDrive console.
 The console is configured with two broad band channels as well as a 4 channel receiver array.
 A variety of volume and surface coils suitable for imaging of rodents are also available."